 Caring about our planet starts early, and getting the kids to appreciate nature in the garden or a local park is a fun and free way to spend an afternoon.
 The Wildlife Trust has some wonderful nature activity sheets for the little ones, including spotter sheets for every habitat and guides on how to build homes for nature.

 You could even ask teachers at your child’s school if they could hold a special assembly or lesson – we like WWF’s climate change learning resources and you can even print a ‘climate heroes’ certificate for the classroom.

 A Big Lunch is a great way to get people together at any point throughout the year and the resources in our free Big Lunch pack are undated.
-Those lovely crunchy golden leaves and chilly nights might be starting to appear during Great Big Green Week, but often community centres and village halls will let you hold an indoor event for free.
+Those lovely crunchy golden leaves and chilly nights might be stopping you having a street Big Lunch, but often community centres and village halls will let you hold an indoor event for free.

 Simple ways to make it a Green Big Lunch are to avoid single-use plastics and throwaway items, make it a home-grown veggie Big Lunch, or combine it with activities like wildflower seeding, litter-picking or hold a clothes-swapping event to really work up an appetite!

 Make it clear that your neighbours don’t need to spend anything if they don’t want either.
 Perhaps somebody could bring the chairs?
 Or a pitcher of squash?
 A great big pan of veggie chilli or lentil and chickpea dhal are cheap, healthy ways to delight the whole community too.

 More like this